awsdocs/aws-single-sign-on-user-guide/doc_source/appproperties.md

 You use an application start URL to start the federation process with your application\.
 The typical use is for an application that supports only service provider \(SP\)\-initiated binding\.

-The following steps and diagram illustrates the application start URL authentication workflow when a user chooses an application in the user portal:
+The following steps and diagram illustrate the application start URL authentication workflow when a user chooses an application in the user portal:

 1. The user’s browser redirects the authentication request using the value for the application start URL \(in this case https://example\.com\)\.